Priyam-bridgedit/Moore-Wilsons-UPC-Count/README.md

 This project is licensed under the MIT License.

 Contact
-For questions or further information, feel free to reach out to us at priyampatel704@gmail.com.
+For questions or further information, feel free to reach out to me at priyampatel704@gmail.com.